Looking for a Used 8C Competizione in your area?

 An Alfa-styled body of carbon fiber, gloriously sensuous in a way that only Italians can articulate, wraps the 8C.
 Reviewers express amazement at how much the body looks like the hand-formed aluminum popular during the good old days of Italian automotive art.
 47% of the 8C's weight, 1,645 pounds, is made of carbon fiber.
 The interior is rich in this material, along with leather and genuine polished aluminum.
 The seats are carbon fiber wrapped in leather, with bolstering that holds your hips and torso in place.
 Edmunds calls the interior "one of the best-looking cabins this side of the Bugatti Veyron."
 And Motor Trend finds it "a true Italian sports car cabin that celebrates both craftsmanship and driving passion."
 What more could you ask for?

 The Alfa Romeo 8C Competizione is built on the same line as the Quattroporte and GranTurismo in Maserati's Modena factory.
 There will be an 8C Spyder, but only 500 of them.
 So you'd better sell your house quickly to get in on this newest Italian work of art.

-Talk about the 2009 Alfa Romeo 8C Competizione
+What's your take on the 2009 Alfa Romeo 8C Competizione?

 Looking for a Used 8C Competizione in your area?CarGurus has thousands of nationwide listings and the tools to find you a great deal.